Prestige-Solution/teamspeak-web-query-bot/README.md

 ---

 # Features
-- Create dynamic channels and define client actions in just a few clicks—with the Channel Creator, it's that simple.
+- Create dynamic channels and define client actions in just a few clicks with the Channel Creator, it's that simple.
-- Let the Channel Remover do the cleanup—automatically removing sub-channels you no longer need.
+- Let the Channel Remover do the cleanup automatically removing sub-channels you no longer need.
 - Create your individual banners and display them dynamically in your Teamspeak
 - Custom banners, dynamic impact: craft your message and display it in TeamSpeak with style.
-- Define what’s allowed—and what’s not.
+- Define what’s allowed and what’s not.
 Block bad names for channels and users effortlessly.
 - Scale made simple: handle multiple TeamSpeak servers from one place.
 - Full SSH query support